 The display screen on the cab display module (CDM) reports performance information about the windrower and its attached header.
-Refer to this section to learn the precise meaning of the messages seen on the upper and lower lines of the display.
+Information on the meaning of the messages seen on the upper and lower lines of the display is provided.
 The message categories in this section are organized according to the state of the windrower (for example, whether or not the engine is running) and the state of the header (for example, whether or not the header is engaged).